Resume Keywords: How to Find the Right Words to Beat the ATS

 4. Apply and repeat for other job postings.

-Once you have finished tailoring your resume and everything is in order, all you need to do is hit “submit” to apply.
+Once you have finished tailoring your resume and everything is in order, you only need to hit “submit” to apply.
 Congratulations!

-As you are applying to other positions, make sure you repeat the process of identifying keywords based on job descriptions and tailoring each resume and cover letter to their respective jobs.
+When applying to other positions, repeat the process of identifying keywords based on job descriptions and tailoring each resume and cover letter to the respective positions.

-As you are searching for a new job, you might consider obtaining a professional certificate to get job-ready by building in-demand skills.
-Coursera offers 4,000+ courses in a wide range of subjects offered by more than 200 world-class universities and organizations, such as Google, Stanford, and University of Michigan
+Using the right keywords is one way to make your resume stand out from other potential candidates.
+You might consider obtaining a Professional Certificate to get job-ready by building in-demand skills as you search for a new job.
+Coursera offers 4,000+ courses in a wide range of subjects offered by more than 200 world-class universities and organizations, such as Google, Stanford, and the University of Michigan.

 Article sources